 Illinois EPA Sample Collection Dissemination of Results

-Illinois EPA representatives will collect samples from the entry point of the CWS distribution system for analysis.
-Illinois EPA will be following a strict chain-of-custody protocol and will be using the same laboratory for all sample analysis to ensure adherence to U.S. EPA Method 537.1.
-The laboratory will provide analytical results to the Illinois EPA within 30 days of sample receipt unless the Illinois EPA has requested an expedited turnaround time of either 14 days, 7 days, or an emergency response time of 3 days.
-Following sample validation and review by Illinois EPA, Illinois EPA will provide analytical results to the CWS.
-The analytical results will also be made available on the
+Illinois EPA representatives collected samples from the entry point of the CWS distribution system for analysis.
+Illinois EPA followed a strict chain-of-custody protocol and used the same laboratory for all sample analysis to ensure adherence to U.S. EPA Method 537.1.
+Following sample validation and review by Illinois EPA, Illinois EPA provided analytical results to the CWS.
+The analytical results are also available on the

 Illinois EPA’s Drinking Water Watch system.
-In addition to making results available on Drinking Water Watch, Illinois EPA will post the data and track the investigation effort through the
+In addition to making results available on Drinking Water Watch, Illinois EPA posted the data and tracked the investigation effort through the

 PFAS Investigation Network Interactive Dashboard and Map.